lukasz-kaniowski/sedex/README.md

+# Note to reviewers

+I've decided to do backend implementation.
+At current stage it doesn't support `address` section.
+It also requires improvements in data validation.

+At the end I've put some quick and dirty react form using formik.
+It works but lacks tests.

-# Sedex Connect - Fullstack Tech Test
+## Sedex Connect - Fullstack Tech Test

 This is an example technical test for a full stack developer. 💻

 It aims to give the interviewee the opportunity to show their knowledge by implementing the `POST /company` method of the [open api spec](./companies-openapi3.yaml) in either the frontend OR the backend.

 ### Frontend
 If you choose the to implement frontend please do so in React, feel free to use whatever libs to assist your